Axobot-org/Axobot/docs/moderator.rst

 * :code:`role color <role> <colour>` (alias `role colour`): Changes the color of the given role.
 The color must be in hexadecimal form, although some common names are accepted (red, blue, gold...).
 To remove the color, use the name `default`.
 Please check notes 1. and 2.

+* :code:`role give <role> <user(s) | role(s)>`: Give a role to a list of people.
+You can target as many users or roles as you want, so for example to target your friends Joe and Jack, plus the Admin role, use :code:`role give superRole Joe Jack Admin`.
+Please check note 2.

+* :code:`role remove <role> <user(s) | role(s)>`: Same as above, but instead of giving them, it takes them away.
+Please check note 2.

-* :code:`role list <role>` : List every members who are in a specific role, if this number is under 200.
+* :code:`role list <role>`: List every members who are in a specific role, if this number is under 200.
 The bot must have "`Embed Links <perms.html#embed-links>`_" permission to display the result.
 Please check note 2.

 .. warning:: (1) The bot need the "`Manage roles <perms.html#manage-roles>`_" permission, also his highest role need to be higher than the role he's trying to edit.